t7leeschool/t7leeschool.github.io/STYLE.md

 ## Language

 Text should be as short as possible, and no shorter.
 Be precise.
 Avoid complex words when simpler ones will do.
-Formal, authoritative language is preffered, but must be backed up by accuracy.
+Authoritative language is preffered, but must be backed up by accuracy.
 Be as comprehensive as possible.

+Use plain English.
+Tekken jargon is fine if there are no suitable plain English words, or if avoiding jargon would be too verbose.

 ## Notation